pnkraemer/diffeqzoo/docs/source/getting_started/rationale.rst

 Behind the scenes
 =================

-Here is why and `odezoo` delivers ODE example problem definitions.
+Here is why and `diffeqzoo` delivers ODE example problem definitions.

 Just the problem definitions?
 Yes, just the problem definitions.
 You solve them yourself.